zodnrk/handout/handout.md

 ## Quick Start Guide
 * Get and install git: [https://git-scm.com/downloads](https://git-scm.com/downloads)
 * `git clone git@github.com/dude/project` - get a local copy of the project
-* `git fetch` - get the lastest changes from the server, without applying them to your working copy
+* `git fetch` - get the latest changes from the server, without applying them to your working copy
 * `git status` - list the changes on your working copy and show, if they are included in your next commit
 * `git add <pathspec>` - add the specified file (also multiple files and globing allowed) to the next commit (stage the file)
 * `git rm --cached <pathspec>` - remove the specified file from the commit list (unstage the file), but keep the local changes